ChabelaLamas/Projects_UTN/README.md

 ### <a href="https://github.com/ChabelaLamas/Projects_UTN/tree/main/2022/Paradigmas%20de%20Programacion">OOP, Functional and Logical paradigm<a>
 Exploration of various programming paradigms through exercises and hands-on implementations, which provided me with a profound insight into how each paradigm tackles problem-solving and software design

+### <a href="https://github.com/ChabelaLamas/Projects_UTN/tree/main/2023/Dise%C3%B1o%20de%20Sistemas">Accessible Transport and Establishment Monitoring System<a>
+This project is a support system for communities with reduced mobility, offering real-time monitoring of public transport services and establishments.
+The backend is developed in Java, while the frontend is built using JavaScript and CSS.
+We utilize MySQL as our database service, with Hibernate providing object-relational mapping.
+The system includes an API that communicates with both internal components and external services.
+This project aims to enhance accessibility and improve the mobility experience for individuals with reduced mobility.

 ## 🧠 Lessons Learned

 Throughout these projects, I've acquired valuable experience in: